ToxicFrog/ifirc/README.md

 As with `&IFMUD`, you can use `\` to send raw commands, but for most commands the replies will end up in `&IFMUD`, not `&channels`.

+## Whispers/queries

+Whispers from people on the MUD will turn into IRC query/private message windows, and replying to them (in those windows or using `/msg`) will be translated into whispers to them on the MUD.

 ## Creating IRC channels from MUD channels

 If you `/join` an IRC channel, *and you are already in that channel on the MUD*, traffic on that channel will be split off from `&channels`, making it behave like a normal IRC channel.
 To merge it with `&channels` again, simply /part it.
 This will not automatically `@joinc` or `@leavec` on the MUD; you must do this yourself.
 (To change this behaviour, see the `--autojoin` and `--autochan` options, below.)